home-assistant/alerts.home-assistant.io/alerts/bmw_connected_drive.markdown

 Work is underway to migrate to the new API but this has not been finished yet (see [bimmerconnected/bimmer_connected#299](https://github.com/bimmerconnected/bimmer_connected/discussions/299)).

-Please the the following table on what is working (based on your reports):
+Please see the following table on what is working (based on your reports):

 ### Current status
 * `rest_of_world`: sensors and remote services working with `>=2021.8.8`